 - Challenges related to on-boarding and off-boarding such as manual and slow processes for access provisioning and inappropriate approvals in decentralized environments in which system owners decide who can access which resources is also driving identity and access management market growth higher.
 Delayed access to resources results in lost productivity and potentially revenues, and, delayed removal of departed users from systems creates security risks.

 - Approving and adjusting user access in accordance with their new job duties as they move across the enterprise is a real challenge to manage in larger organizations.
 This is another main area where IAM technology can support organizations to manage their security risks.
-“In the future, more important than technical skills, security professionals will have to have analytical and critical thinking skills to analyze data reported by IAM systems” says Henry Bagdasarian.
+“In the future, more important than technical skills, security professionals must have analytical and critical thinking skills to analyze data reported by security systems” says Henry Bagdasarian.
 “As the automated IAM systems generate reports and information about system access such as excess user access and privileged accounts, dormant or inactive accounts, system attacks, and active accounts belonging to departed users, security analysts must be able to quickly digest the data, analyze trends, and take swift actions to minimize the risks” he continues.

 - The acknowledgement that a single-factor authentication is no longer acceptable in the expanding digital world and stronger authentication mechanisms are needed to improve security such as a multi-factor authentication or biometric authentication is another IAM growth driver.